-How to Transition From the Salon to a Barbershop After Your Big Chop
+How to Transition From the Salon to a Barbershop

 It didn’t matter how many times I watched Angela Bassett chop her hair off in “Waiting to Exhale;” I still wanted Mom to style my big curls into a long silky ponytail everyday.
 Admittedly, it wasn’t until college that I began to see the beauty of black hair in all forms, and contemplated a big chop myself.
 Luckily, just as this personal transformation took place, so did the re-emergence of the natural hair community.

-By the early to mid ‘2000s, black women were not only transitioning to their natural texture in droves; they also had the support of countless online forums, video tutorials and magazine articles to guide them along the way.
+By the New Millennium, black women were not only transitioning to their natural texture in droves; they also had the support of countless online forums, video tutorials, YouTube channels and magazine articles to guide them along the way.
 And today, the beauty industry has evolved to support that community, with brands created exclusively for textured hair and sales in the billions of dollars.
-It’s been a godsend for women like me who got a late start in loving their hair.

 MORE: How to Protect Textured Hair During a Sweaty Workout